dturissini/sim_sech_hybrid/README.md

           * window size
           * sample id
           * sequence type (trimmedReads or contigs)
+      * Plots
           * Scatterplot of sech derived allele frequencies where banding of allele frequencies indicates where the putative inversions likely lie.
           * contigs/reads with one per line.
 Those that map in more than one piece are colored red to draw attention to them.

 #### Look for differentiated haplotypes in reads/contigs